IdenTrustCA/TLS-CPCPS/docs/IdenTrust_TrustID_CPCPS_TLS.md

 IdenTrust will maintain redundancy in the role of CA Administrators.
 For the TrustID PKI, at least 2 CA Administrators are maintained in case a primary CA Administrator is on vacation, sick leave, etc.

-##### **5.2.1.1.2 CA Agent**

-Within IdenTrust, the CA Officer role is performed by an LRA.
-See [Section 5.2.4](#roles-requiring-separation-of-duties) for further detail.
-CA Certificates generation responsibility is also shared by Customer Support Representatives.

-##### **5.2.1.1.3 CA Auditor**

-Within IdenTrust, the CA Auditor functions are performed by the IdenTrust Security Office with oversight by the IdenTrust Security Officer.
-See [Section 5.2.1.5.3](#security-officer) for details.

-##### **5.2.1.1.4 CA Operator**

-Within IdenTrust, the CA Operator functions are divided between the CA Administrator and the System Administrator.
-See [Section 5.2.1.5.1](#system-administrator) for details on CA Operator's tasks performed by the System Administrator.

-##### **5.2.1.1.5 Software Engineer**

-The Software Engineers, also known as developers, have the following responsibilities:

--   Build clean and efficient code based on user needs;
--   Test software and debug for any issues;
--   Collaborate with other developers, managers, systems personnel, product owners and UX designers in building software;
--   Identify and deploy software tools, systems, and components;
--   Implement quality assurance standards;
--   Write and update technical documentation; and
--   Handle incident response and incident management.

-As Software Engineer roles perform functions that can introduce security problems if not carried out properly, whether accidentally or maliciously, controls are in place requiring approval from the Security Officer or from Operations Manager roles prior to the execution of any tasks that bridge Software Engineer roles.

-All such controls are audited annually by a third party auditor as part of the WebTrust Program for Certification Authorities, in compliance with the* ISO 21188 Public Key Policy and Practices Framework* standard.

-##### **5.2.1.1.6 DevOps**

-The DevOps roles responsibilities are as follows:

--   Build clean and efficient code based on user needs;
--   Provide infrastructure and automation to support software development and deployment of applications;
--   Coding to support process automation; i.e., infrastructure as code;
--   Collaborate with other developers, managers, and technical operations;
--   Identify and deploy software tools, systems, and components;
--   Implement quality assurance standards;
--   Write and update technical documentation; and
--   Handle incident response and incident management.

-As DevOps roles perform functions that can introduce security problems if not carried out properly, whether accidentally or maliciously, controls are in place requiring approval from the Security Officer or from Operations Manager roles prior to execution of any tasks that bridge DevOps roles.

-All such controls are audited annually by a third party auditor as part of the WebTrust Program for Certification Authorities, in compliance with *the ISO 21188 Public Key Policy and Practices Framework standard*.

-#### **5.2.1.2 Certificate Status Authority (CSA) Roles**

-##### **5.2.1.2.1 CSA Administrator**

-Within IdenTrust, CA Administrators also carry out the responsibilities of the CSA Administrator.
-The CSA Administrator responsibilities and operating procedures performed by IdenTrust CA Administrators, as they relate to CSA Operation, are as follows:

--   Installation, configuration, and maintenance of the CSA software;
--   Generating and backing up CSA Keys (performed under 2-person control);
--   Management of CSA Key and Certificate lifecycle, including renewal of OCSP Responder Certificates (performed under 2-person control);
--   Establishing and maintaining system accounts and configuring audit parameters; and
--   Operation of the CSA equipment.

-##### **5.2.1.2.2 CSA Agent**

-Within IdenTrust the CA Agent and the CSA Agent are equivalent and interchangeable.
-See [Section 5.2.1.1.2](#ca-agent) CA Agent.

-##### **5.2.1.2.3 CSA Operator**

-Within IdenTrust, the CSA Operator functions are divided between the CSA Administrator and the System Administrator.
-See [Section 5.2.1.5.1](#system-administrator) System Administrator for details on CSA Operator's tasks performed by the System Administrator.

-##### **5.2.1.2.4 CSA Auditor**

-Within IdenTrust, the CSA Auditor functions are performed by the IdenTrust Security Office with oversight by the IdenTrust Security Officer.
-See [Section 5.2.1.5.3](#security-officer) Security Officer for details.

-##### **5.2.1.2.5 CA Operator**

-Within IdenTrust the CA Operator and the CSA Operator are equivalent and interchangeable.

-#### **5.2.1.3 Card Management System ("CMS") Roles**

-CMS services are offered to selected enterprise customers and the CMS roles typically handle these functions: Card issuance, Key Generation and storage, Certificate management, PIN management, card lifecycle management, user management, integration with PKI components, reporting and auditing, Policy enforcement and remote card management.
-These functions are performed by CMS Operators at the enterprise customer system environment; therefore, no CMS Trusted Roles are required in this CP-CPS.

-#### **5.2.1.4 Registration Authority Roles**

-The RAs operating under this CP-CPS are subject to all applicable terms and conditions therein.
-If a CA delegates Identity Proofing responsibility to an RA, then the RA must be bound to comply with the provisions of this CP-CPS under the contract between the CA and RA in which such delegation is made.

-##### **5.2.1.4.1 RA Administrator**
+##### **5.2.1.2 RA Administrator**

 The RA Administrator of an RA is a Trusted Role with duties for the RA that are similar to those of the CA Administrator for IdenTrust, including the following responsibilities and operating procedures:
 - Installation, configuration, and maintenance of software on the RA System;
 - Key Generation and management of Keys and the Certificate lifecycle of the RA System; and
 - Secure operation and management of the RA System, including patch management, backup, system logging, and physical and logical security.

-Within IdenTrust, the RA Administrator functions are performed by the System Administrator except for Key Management which would be performed by the CA Administrator.
-[Section 5.2.1.5.1](#system-administrator) for details on RA Administrator's tasks performed by the System Administrator.
+- Within IdenTrust, the RA Administrator functions are performed by the System Administrator except for Key Management which would be performed by the CA Administrator.

-##### **5.2.1.4.2 RA Officer**

-The RA Officer of an RA is a Trusted Role with duties for the RA that are the same as those of the LRA for IdenTrust.
-See [Section 5.2.1.4.4](#local-registration-agent-lra) for further detail.

-Within IdenTrust, the RA Officer role is performed by an LRA.

-##### **5.2.1.4.3 RA Auditor**

-The RA Auditor of an RA is a Trusted Role with duties for the RA that are similar to those of the Security Officer for IdenTrust, including the following responsibilities and operating procedures:

--   Review, maintenance, and archiving of audit logs; and
--   Performance or oversight of internal compliance audits to ensure that the RA is operating in accordance with this CP-CPS.

-Within IdenTrust, the RA Auditor functions are performed by the Security Officer.
-See [Section 5.2.1.5.3](#security-officer) for details.
+##### **5.2.1.3 Quality Assurance Personnel**
+As Quality Assurance Personnel roles perform functions that, if not carried out properly, can introduce security problems, whether accidentally or maliciously, controls are in place requiring approval from the Operations Management Personnel role prior to the introduction of code to Staging and Production environments.
+Quality Assurance Personnel have the following tasks:

+- Develop and execute test plans;
+- Identify and document defects;
+- Conduct functional, regression, performance and user acceptance testing;
+- Collaborate with cross-functional teams including developers, product managers and other stake holders;
+- Maintain test environments;
+- Report and track quality metrics
+- Lead Change Management from code freeze through Production deployment.

-##### **5.2.1.4.4 Local Registration Agent (LRA)**
+##### **5.2.1.4 Local Registration Agent (LRA)**

 An LRA is a Trusted Role.
 The responsibilities and operating procedures for the LRA relating to CA and RA Operations are as follows: